thin-edge/thin-edge.io-specs/src/telemetry-data/message-batching.md

 Rationale:

-* `a1` `b1` and `c1` formed the first batch which got closed with the batching timeout at `T180`
+* `a1` `b1` and `c1` formed the first batch which got closed with the batching timeout at `T170`
-* `a2:t175@T190` starts a new batch with batching window `t175-t225` and a batching timeout at `T245`. `b2` is also added to the same batch.
+* `a2:t180@T190` starts a new batch with batching window `t160-t210` and a batching timeout at `T245`. `b2` is also added to the same batch.
-* When `d1:t145` is received at `T210`, it can't be added to the first batch as it is already closed, even though its event timestamp `t145` falls within the first batch's batching window from `t110-t160`.
-It can't be added to the second batch either as the second batch's batching window is `t175 - t225`, unless its batching window is adjusted to `t145 - t195`.
-But then, `b2:t200` which is already in this second batch will have to be moved to a third batch as it doen't fall within the updated batching window of batch2 anymore.
-The other option is to start a new batch with `d1` for any message with event timestamp in the range `t145 - t175`.
+* When `d1:t145` is received at `T210`, it can't be added to the first batch as it is already closed, even though its event timestamp `t145` falls within the first batch's batching window from `t100-t150`.
+It can't be added to the second batch either as it is too old for that batch as well.
+A third batch can't be created either

 ## Design Specification

 * Messages are bacthed based on their event timestamps
-* A single batch can accommodate messages with even timestamps that falls within a `batching window`
+* A single batch can accommodate messages with event timestamps that falls within a `batching window`
 * Multiple bacthes will have to be built parallelly and kept active to accommodate messages having different timestamps that can't be fit into a single batch
-* Each batch has a batching window and batching timeout derived from the event timestamp of the first message in that batch
+* Each batch has a batching window and batching timeout derived from the event timestamp of the first message in that batch.
+The logic used to derive the batching window is explained below.
 * No two batches will have an overlapping batching window
 * Each batch is kept active until the current system time is less than or equal to `batch timeout` of that batch.
 * An incoming message will be rejected if: